loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/flux/README.md

   - Flux Operator - Uses Flux ResourceSets to provision ephemeral vCluster environments for pull requests.
   - [Flux2](https://fluxcd.io/flux/) - The core Flux GitOps engine.
 TODO - replace with Flux Operator managed `FluxInstance`
 ### Manifests:
-  - [Capcitor UI](https://github.com/gimlet-io/capacitor) - A user interface for visualizing and managing some aspects of Flux.
+  - Headlamp with the Flux plugin - A user interface for visualizing and managing some aspects of Flux.
   - vCluster Platform `VirtualClusterTemplate` - A vCluster Platform resource used to create `VirtualClusterInstances` with the required configuration to integrated easily with Flux.
   - vCluster Platform Bash `App` - Enables automatic creation of a Flux KubeConfig Secret for `VirtualClusterInstances` in a vCluster Platform host or connected cluster when running a single instance of Flux for `VirtualClusterInstances` deployed across multiple vCluster Platform host clusters.
   - Flux `GitRepository` - Points to this repository and is mapped to the p-auth-core namespace in the Auth Core vCluster Platform Project.